FuelLabs/fuels-ts/.changeset/funny-chairs-appear.md

 "create-fuels": patch
 ---

-fix: prevent create-fuels running prebuild when deps were not installed
+fix: calling `prebuild` only if deps are installed